Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Evaluation of efficiency for SX-ARPES with denoise system

 \subsection{Reducing Accumulation Time}

-To evaluate the effectiveness of the DPDM in removing grid and spike noise, we first performed $\mu$SX-ARPES measurements on CeRu$_2$Si$_2$ as a demonstration.
+To evaluate the effectiveness of DPDM in removing instrumental artifacts, we first performed $\mu$SX-ARPES measurements on CeRu$_2$Si$_2$ as a demonstration.
 CeRu$_2$Si$_2$ is a well-known 4$f$ heavy fermion system.
 The three-dimensional band structure and its spectral analysis using energy distribution curves (EDCs) have been reported in previous SX-ARPES studies~\cite{yano2008electronic,okane20094,okane2011resonant}.
-All subsequent ARPES data were recorded in Fixed mode at $h\nu = 750$~eV with $h\nu/\Delta h\nu = 10000$ and a temperature of 77~K. Figures~\ref{Fig.2}(a) and (b) present the 3D surface plots before and after denoising.
-The accumulation time was set to 1000 seconds to ensure a sufficient S/N ratio.
-Despite the presence of significant spike noise in the raw data, alongside the band dispersion, this noise is effectively removed in the processed data.
-The periodic noise originating from the grid structure is smoothly eliminated from the EDC spectra (Fig.~\ref{Fig.2}(c)).
-Therefore, we conclude that the DPDM effectively removes grid and spike noise, enabling spectral analysis.
+All subsequent ARPES data were recorded in Fixed mode at $h\nu = 750$~eV with $h\nu/\Delta h\nu = 10000$ and a temperature of 77~K. Clean surface was obtained by cleaving under 2.0$\times$10$^{-8}$ Pa at 77~K. Figures~\ref{Fig.2}(a) and (b) present the 3D surface plots before and after denoising.
+The accumulation time was set to 1000 s to ensure a sufficient S/N ratio.
+Despite the presence of significant spike structure in the raw data, alongside the band dispersion, this artifact is effectively removed via the pre-processing and interpolation mentioned above.
+The periodic grid structure is smoothly eliminated from the EDC spectra (Fig.~\ref{Fig.2}(c)).
+Therefore, we conclude that DPDM effectively removes instrumental artifacts, enabling spectral analysis.